 Linda M. Chatters, PhD

-Dr. Chatters holds a joint appointment as a Professor in the Department of Health Behavior and Health Education (School of Public Health) and in the School of Social Work.
-She is the faculty coordinator of the Dual Degree Program in Social Work and Public Health.
-Dr. Chatters is also a Faculty Associate with the Program for Research on Black Americans, Institute for Social Research at the University of Michigan.
-The major focus of Dr. Chatters' research has been the study of adult development and aging as it relates to the mental and physical health status and functioning of older persons in a variety of social contexts (i.e., the family, church, and community).
+Dr. Chatters holds a joint appointment as a Professor in the Department of Health Behavior and Health Education (School of Public Health) and the Paula Allen-Meares Professor in the School of Social Work.
+She is also a Faculty Associate with the Program for Research on Black Americans, Institute for Social Research at the University of Michigan.
+The major focus of Dr. Chatters' research has been the study of adult development and aging as it relates to the mental and physical health status and functioning of older Black Americans in a variety of social contexts (i.e., the family, church, and community).
 Integral to this work is a concern with the relationships between personal and social relationships of older persons and individual outcomes (i.e., social support, subjective well-being, and perceptions of health status).
-A particular emphasis of this work has been the investigation of religious involvement among the African American population and the assessment of the independent effects of relevant religious, personal, and social status factors on well-being.
-Dr. Chatters has been designated by Thomson-ISI as a Highly Cited Researcher in the Category of General Social Sciences.
-ISI Author Publication Number A0347-2004-0.
+A particular emphasis of this work has been the investigation of religious involvement among the Black American population and the assessment of the independent effects of relevant religious, personal, and social status factors on well-being.

 - PhD, Psychology, University of Michigan, 1983